Rada Reklamy Rada Reklamy

 Article 21

 Advertisements should not promote attitudes that question the rights of animals.
-Advertisements containing image of animals should be self-restrained, so animals are not portrayed in a way that suggests non-humanitarian treatment of them.
+Advertisements containing the likeness of animals should be self-restrained so animals are not portrayed in a way that suggests non-humanitarian treatment of them.

 IV.
-ADVERTISEMENT ADDRESSED TO CHILDREN AND YOUNG PEOPLE
+ADVERTISEMENT AIMED AT CHILDREN AND YOUNG PEOPLE

 Article 22

 The value of the products offered in advertisements addressed to children or young people cannot be indicated in the manner which will make children or young people incorrectly perceive their actual value, e.g. by using in an inappropriate context such expressions and words as “only”, “little”.
-The advertisements cannot also suggest that the product is available for any household budget.
+The advertisements cannot suggest either that the product is affordable for any household budget.

 Article 23